$220 worth of products for $180 + FREE Shipping ##

 AUSTRALIAN MADE, PREMIUM LEADHEAD AND BUCKTAIL JIGS

 This pack was designed in collaboration with one of the Kimberley region's premier fishing guides, Robert 'Bluey' Vaughan.
-Bluey operates his sportfishing operation from his One Tree Beach fishing camp in the pristine, north Kimberley.
+Bluey operates his sportfishing operation from his One Tree Beach fishing camp at Port Warrender, in the pristine north Kimberley region of Western Australia.
+This pack has been refined again in July 2022.

-This pack of jigs will have you covered from flicking bucktails for shallow water barra/jacks/fingermark, high speed spinning for macks/tuna/trevally/queensfish and jigging for deeper water blackjew/fingermark.
+This pack of jigs will have you covered from flicking bucktails for shallow water barra/jacks/fingermark, high speed spinning for macks/tuna/trevally/queenfish and jigging for deeper water blackjew/fingermark.

-- 6 @ 1/2oz Bucktail Banana Jigs (Pearl White, Pearl White/Chartreuse )
+- 6 @ 1/2oz XXH Bucktail Banana Jigs (Pearl White, Pearl White/Chartreuse )

-- 4 @ 1oz Bucktail Banana Jig (Pearl White x 2, Pearl White/Orange x 2)
+- 8 @ 1oz XXH Bucktail Banana Jig (Pearl White x 2, Pearl White/Chartreuse x 6)

 - 4 @ 1oz Hard Head Leadhead Jig (Pearl White)

-- 4 @ 2oz Nylon Banana Jig (Pearl White)
+- 2 @ 2oz Hard Head Leadhead Jig (Pearl White)

 - flick bucktails for shallow water barra/jacks/fingermark, queenfish